Optimal Uncertainty Quantification under General Moment Constraints on Input Subdomains: Abstract

 \section{Abstract}

-We present an optimal uncertainty quantification (OUQ) framework for systems whose uncertain inputs are characterized by truncated moment constraints defined over subdomains.
+We present an optimal uncertainty quantification (OUQ) framework for systems whose uncertain inputs are statistically independent and characterized by truncated moment constraints defined over subdomains.
 Given such partial uncertainty information, rigorous optimal upper and lower bounds on the probability of failure (PoF) can be derived over the admissible set of probability measures, providing a principled basis for system safety certification.
 We formulate the OUQ problem under general moment constraints on subdomains and develop a high-performance computational framework to compute the corresponding optimal bounds.
 The proposed approach transforms the original infinite-dimensional optimization problems, constrained by subdomain-based moment information, into finite-dimensional unconstrained optimization problems parameterized solely by free canonical moments.
 To address the prohibitive cost of PoF evaluation in high-dimensional settings, we further incorporate inverse transform sampling (ITS), which enables efficient and accurate estimation of the PoF within the OUQ optimization.
 We also examine a special case in which the uncertain inputs are constrained only by zeroth-order moments over subdomains, and demonstrate that the resulting OUQ formulation is equivalent to the evidence theory.
-The effectiveness and scalability of the framework are demonstrated through three groups of numerical examples involving varying numbers of subdomains and moment constraints.
-The results show that increasing either the number of subdomains or the order of moment constraints systematically decreases the upper bound and increases the lower bound, thereby tightening the bound interval.
-For high-dimensional problems, the ITS strategy reduces the computational cost by up to two orders of magnitude while maintaining a relative error below \(1\%\).
+The effectiveness and scalability of the framework are demonstrated through a set of numerical examples ranging from one-dimensional baselines to a ten-dimensional ballistic impact problem, involving varying numbers of subdomains and moment constraints.
+The results show that increasing either the number of subdomains or the order of moment constraints systematically decreases the upper bound and increases the lower bound with sufficient uncertainty information, thereby tightening the bound interval.
+For high-dimensional problems, the ITS strategy reduces the computational cost by up to two orders of magnitude while maintaining a relative error below 1\%.
+For extreme rare-event settings, the main practical value lies in progressively tightening rigorous upper bounds, which can serve as conservative safety-design criteria.
 In addition, we identify regimes in which the optimal bounds are more sensitive to subdomain partitioning or to higher-order moment information.
 These findings provide practical guidance for prioritizing uncertainty reduction efforts when certifying system safety.